pbalm/vertex-samples/modelstore/README.md

 The Cloud Function is implemented in `cloudfunction/main.py` for the user to customize to their business need.

+In this `main.py` file, set the BigQuery project, dataset and table name that the Cloud Function should write to.
+This should be the table that you have created in the previous step.

 Run the script `deploy_cloud_function.bash` from the `cloudfunction`
 directory: